Real-time File Synchronization Across Devices Using Syncthing

 journalctl -e --user-unit=syncthing.service

-The admin GUI starts automatically and remains available on localhost:8384.
+The administration GUI starts automatically and remains available on localhost:8384.

 Go to Actions->Settings->GUI and add a username and password to the web interface.